About us

-NaMLab was founded in 2006 as a public private partnership between Qimonda AG and TU Dresden.
+NaMLab was founded in 2006 as a public private partnership between Qimonda Dresden GmbH and TU Dresden.
 In the first year, NaMLab started as a research organization with 10 employees focused on material research for future memory devices.
 The company steadily expanded and today, NaMLab serves a growing list of world-wide partners.
-NaMLab’s research is contributing to the main challenges for our future society with respect to climate change, digitalization and mobility by placing sustainable, secure and intelligent electronic solutions into the core focus.
+NaMLab´s research is contributing to the main challenges for our future society with respect to climate change, digitalization and mobility by placing sustainable, secure and intelligent electronic solutions into the core focus.
 With respect to the technical areas those solutions can be divided into three main activities:

-NaMLab’s research in the field of dielectrics is focused on flourite-structure ferroelectric materials, such as hafnium oxide, and their application in capacitors.
-The understanding of the main factors that control ferroelectricity in hafnium oxide, as well as the understanding of the degradation mechanism of such ferroelectric materials was further enhanced.
-The significance of the oxygen vacancy concentration for the stabilization of the ferroelectric phase was observed and unavoidable depolarization fields have been identified to have a major contribution to the polarization-voltage characteristics and the field cycling stability.
-Beyond, the research on dielectrics is strongly linked to the device oriented topics.
+NaMLab´s research in the field of dielectrics is focused on fluorite-structure ferroelectric materials, such as hafnium oxide, and their application in capacitors.
+The understanding of the main factors that control ferroelectricity in hafnium oxide, as well as the understanding of the degradation mechanism of such ferroelectric materials was a focus point of the research.
+As one highlight, the optimized material stacks have been integrated into two 1T-1C FeRAM demonstrators successfully.
+This shows the strong link of between the research on dielectrics and device oriented topics NaMLab has achieved.

 All three reconfigurable device concepts explored at NaMLab are currently under consideration for applications in both intelligent self-learning electronics as well as electronics with a higher inherent security.

 The second topic in reconfigurable devices is field effect transistors based on ferroelectric hafnium oxide.
-Together with partners from Fraunhofer IPMS-CNT and GLOBALFOUNDRIES, NaMLab has pushed this concept since 2009.
-In the reporting period, NaMLab worked together with GLOBALFOUNDRIES and the NaMLab Spin‑Off FMC on the further development of the embedded FeFET technology at
+Together with partners from Fraunhofer IPMS-CNT and GLOBALFOUNDRIES, NaMLab is pushing this concept since 2009.
+On this topic in the reporting period, NaMLab continued by working with GLOBALFOUNDRIES and the NaMLab Spin-Off Ferroelectric Memory GmbH on developing the embedded FeFET technology at GLOBALFOUNDRIES.
+Applications of ferroelectric hafnium oxide beyond semiconductor memories like neuromorphic computing and memory-in logic devices were a focus point.
+Besides FeFET based devices also ferroelectric tunneling junctions (FTJ) have become more important to realize artificial synapses.

 The field of energy efficiency devices has three key topics, namely solar cells, batteries and GaN materials and devices.
 All three research activities aim on providing sustainable electronic solutions.
 The focus of the field of solar cells was the development of conducting passivation layers building upon NaMLab’s expertise in dielectric materials.
 Results showing the feasibility of the different components: conductivity and surface passivation have been successfully demonstrated.
 Based on the know-how in bottom-up nanowire fabrication, anodes for lithium-ion batteries were processed.
-In this reporting period a method to characterize the stability of silicon anodes using in-situ Raman spectroscopy was developed, which will be extended in the future.
+In this reporting period a method to characterize the stability of silicon anodes using in-situ Raman spectroscopy was extended to characterize different silicon based anode configurations supplied by partners.

-In summary, in the reporting period NaMLab could further strengthen its position in the core topics, contributing to the grand challenges of our modern society and therefore increased its reputation in both the scientific and industrial semiconductor communities.
+In summary, despite the complicated boundary conditions induced by the Sars_Cov2 pandemic, NaMLab further strengthen its position in the core topics, contributing to the grand challenges of our modern society in the reporting period.
 This is documented in the increasing number of partnerships with local and international industrial and research partners.
-Another impressive increase of citations of NaMLab’s scientific publications as well as a large number of invitations to leading scientific conferences like IEEE-IEDM, VLSI, MRS etc. document the high international visibility NaMLab has now achieved.
+Another impressive increase of citations of NaMLab’s scientific publications as well as a large number of invitations to leading scientific conferences like IRPS, ISAF, EDTM etc. document the high international visibility NaMLab has now achieved and maintained.
 The NaMLab team will built on the strong results accomplished in this reporting period and further extend its efforts to continuously contribute to shape the exciting and challenging world of micro- and nanoelectronics.

 Please read our NaMLab brochure for further information: